Supervised Machine Learning for Science

 Summary

 Machine learning has revolutionized science, from folding proteins and predicting tornadoes to studying human nature.
 While science has always had an intimate relationship with prediction, machine learning amplified this focus.
-But can this hyper-focus on prediction models be justified?
+But can this hyper-focus on prediction be justified?
 Can a machine learning model be part of a scientific model?
 Or are we on the wrong track?

 In this book, we bring together the philosophical justification and the solutions that make supervised machine learning a powerful tool for science.